Health & Human Services

 Report a lost or stray domestic animal.
 The City’s Department of Public Works facility has kennels to keep missing pets for approximately 24 hours until they are transported to HAWS.

-The City of Muskego supports 2 community blood drives throughout the year.
-For the next event, please visit the city's calendar.
+The City of Muskego supports community blood drives throughout the year.
+Visit this site for Info about a blood drive in the area.
+Also, please visit the city’s calendar.

 Drug and Alcohol Abuse Awareness